Mortimer333/Dito/FEATURES.md

 # Features:
-- [IN PROGRESS] let injected html use features on library and make it so its connected with parent and not child that html is injected into
+- templates:
+  - reusable in component
+  - have their own scope
+  - are defined like this : <dito-template @n="template1"> <h1>Lalala</h1> </dito-template> nad used like this <dito-render @t="template1"></dito-render>
 - allow to bind values in object (this.$.settings.password)
 - create `this` variable in events and outputs so we can pass reference to the node
 - allow injected html to be separate int different packages that can be used in few places\
-- change name of files from `main` to name of component so debuging is easier
+- [DONE] change name of files from `main` to name of component so debuging is easier
+- [DONE] let injected html use features on library and make it so its connected with parent and not child that html is injected into
 - [DONE] bind default attributes
 - [DONE] have only one style tag
 - [DONE] dynamic CSS variables?